Learning Neural Networks by Neuron Pursuit: Additional Discussion and Results

 In the second iteration, the first column has maximum absolute correlation with the residual error, which is used, along with the third column, to find the best fit for $\rvb$.
-This produces

-which exactly fits $\rvb$, and the algorithm stops here.
-Thus, OMP finds a sparse solution different from the minimum $\ell_1$-norm solution.

-\textbf{NP. }In the first iteration, third neuron has the most dominant KKT point.
-Thus, we minimize
+This produces $\rvz_2 = [1.1875,0,1.875],$ which exactly fits $\rvb$, and the algorithm stops here.
+Thus, OMP finds a sparse solution different from the minimum $\ell_1$-norm solution.\\ \textbf{NP. }In the first iteration, third neuron has the most dominant KKT point.
+We minimize